-JIBLA THREE FINGERS (This chaotic neutral 7th level rogue's vital stats are AC 17, HD 7d6, HP 38.
-His primary attributes are dexterity, intelligence and wisdom.
-His extraordinary abilities are dexterity 15.
-He wears +3 laminar armor and uses a +2 bull whip to control people.
+He wears +3 Studded leather armor and uses a + 2 bull whip of entanglement to control foes in combat (this is a magical property of the whip; see stat block for details).
 He is adapt at poison as well, often putting a thick gel on his daggers.
-The jel causes 1d12 points of damage upon a successful hit; constitution save for half.
-Jibla keeps his wealth in gems.
-These he keeps in a strong box in his house.)
+The jel causes 1d6 points of poison damage upon a successful hit.
+Jibla keeps his wealth in gems (4d6x100 gp worth of diamonds, rubies, emeralds, sapphire and pearls).
+These he keeps in a strong box in his house, which is locked and trapped (DC 17 for each; poison needle trap deals 4d6 poison (Con save DC 15 for half)).